EMDR Therapy in Oregon

 How Does EMDR Work?

-EMDR helps your brain reprocess painful or overwhelming memories so they no longer feel as intense, confusing, or stuck.
-During EMDR, we use gentle bilateral stimulation—such as eye movements, tapping, or sound—to activate both sides of the brain while you recall certain thoughts, feelings, or images.
+EMDR helps your brain reprocess painful or overwhelming memories so they no longer feel as intense or stuck.
+During EMDR, we use gentle bilateral stimulation (such as eye movements, tapping, or sound) to activate both sides of the brain.
+This happens while you recall certain thoughts, feelings, or images.

-This process helps the nervous system digest unresolved experiences and move them from survival mode into long-term memory, where they begin to feel less emotionally charged.
-You stay fully in control, and we always go at a pace that feels safe and manageable for you.
+This process helps the nervous system process unresolved experiences and move them from survival mode into long-term memory, where they begin to feel less emotionally charged.
+You remain fully in control, and we move at a pace that feels safe and manageable.

 What to Expect